(photo by Albert Law)

 We taste every fish we serve so that we know they meet our quality standards.

-Recently, one of our clients brought up their concern about the safety of consuming raw salmon, citing some online information about potential parasites and effect on a human body.
+Recently, one of our clients brought up their concern about the safety of consuming raw salmon, citing some online information about potential parasites and their effects on the human body.

-To obtain more accurate up to date information, we’ve consulted with our fish supplier, Tom Worthington of Monterey Fish Market in San Francisco, who’s been in business since 1979.
+To obtain more accurate date information, we’ve consulted with our fish supplier, Tom Worthington of Monterey Fish Market in San Francisco, who’s been in business since 1979.

 There are two different ways to kill this tapeworm.